jundalisay/sp/content/en/research/indian/gospel/intro/part-18.md

 ## Bāburām

-Bāburām Ghosh came to Dakshineśwar accompanied by Rākhāl, his classmate.
+Bāburām Ghosh came to Dakshineśwar accompanied by Rakhal, his classmate.
 The Master, as was often his custom, examined the boy's physiognomy and was satisfied about his latent spirituality.

 At the age of 8, Bāburām had thought of leading a life of renunciation, in the company of a monk, in a hut shut out from the public view by a thick wall of trees.
 The very sight of the Panchavati awakened in his heart that dream of boyhood.
 Bāburām was tender in body and soul.
 The Master used to say that he was pure to his very bones.
 One day Hazra in his usual mischievous fashion advised Bāburām and some of the other young boys to ask Sri Ramakrishna for some spiritual powers and not waste their life in mere gaiety and merriment.